Glossary

 Application fee

-A fee charged by a lender to cover initial costs of processing a loan application, often including charges for property appraisal and a credit report.
+A fee charged by a lender to cover costs of processing a loan application.

 Appraisal

-A written estimate of a property's current market value, based on recent sales information for similar properties, the current condition of the property and how the neighborhood might affect future property value.
+A written estimate of a property's current market value based on recent sales information for similar properties, the current condition of the property, and other factors.

 Appraisal fee